 FEATURED ON PREVIOUS SEASONS

-Ripe Cooperative and Expatriate
+Ripe Cooperative Like List and Expatriate Like List

 Pioneering Portland chef Naomi Pomeroy appeared on the third season of Top Chef: Masters (which pits accomplished chefs against one another) in 2011 and nearly made it to the finale before being eliminated in the ninth episode.
 She's also appeared on the show as a guest judge in the 10th and 15th seasons.
-This year, Pomeroy replaced her landmark fine-dining restaurant Beast, which won a James Beard Award in 2014, with Ripe Cooperative, a sustainability-focused community market with prepared foods, wine, ice cream, fresh bread, homemade pasta, and specialty pantry items.
+This year, Pomeroy replaced her landmark fine-dining restaurant Beast Like List , which won a James Beard Award in 2014, with Ripe Cooperative, a sustainability-focused community market with prepared foods, wine, ice cream, fresh bread, homemade pasta, and specialty pantry items.
 You can also sample Pomeroy's food from her internationally inspired bar Expatriate, which serves drinking snacks like hot and sour Indian-spiced fries and shrimp toast and is currently open for pickup and delivery.